habi/blog/content/post/2003-07-28-this-is-just-too-cool.markdown

   * The first window is titled "incoming SMS" and the buttons offer the ability to save the SMS as a note, answer or aknowledge with ok (duh!)

   * The second window is titled "incoming call and says that the phone rang four times.
-I'm offered to answer via SMS, to direct Gabu to my voice mail or to get the call.
+I'm offered to answer via SMS, to direct Gäbu to my voice mail or to get the call.